Skip to main content

 A second-class honours degree (2:2 or above).

 You are required to complete a 700-1000-word written exercise by choosing a film or television programme which you have recently seen and explaining why you found it innovative.
-Your completed exercise should be or alternatively uploaded to the Applicant Portal, either as a Word document or a PDF.
+Your completed exercise should be emailed to us directly or alternatively uploaded to the Applicant Portal, either as a Word document or a PDF.
 Please ensure that you include your reference number and name on each page of the document.
 Successful candidates will be invited to attend an interview.

 Applications are reviewed on their individual merits and your professional qualifications and/or relevant work experience will be taken into consideration positively.
 We actively support and encourage applications from mature learners.